Knowledge base

 To block or unblock certain products for the entire organization:

-2. Access the service you want to block.
+- Access the service you wish to block.

-3. Click on Manage on the dashboard of the relevant product.
+- Click on Manage on the dashboard of the product in question.

 Suspend emails